writechoiceorg/rocketlawyer/pages/api-authentication-guide.md

 A Scoped Access Token is a secure token designed for frontend interactions where security is paramount.
 It grants restricted access to specific resources, such as documents or interviews linked to a particular user (identified by a UPID).
 This token is created using a Service Token, ensuring access is managed carefully and limited to the intended user.

-To obtain a Scoped Access Token, first, generate a Service Token.
+To obtain a Scoped Access Token, you need to generate a Service Token first.
 Then, use the Service Token to request the Scoped Access Token from the authentication API.
-This token should be included in the Authorization header of your frontend API requests to maintain secure, user-specific access to the necessary resources.
+You should include this token in the Authorization header of your frontend API requests to maintain secure, user-specific access to the necessary resources.

 ## Using Authentication Tokens During the Interview Process